Des Corcoran: Politics

 In Labor's victory at the 30 May 1970 state election, Corcoran retained the seat of Millicent with 54 per cent of the TPP.
 He resumed his role as deputy premier, and held the works and marine portfolios.
 Corcoran handled the interaction between the Dunstan ministry and the Labor caucus, using his strong personality to settle disputes.
 Over the next nine years, Dunstan and Corcoran made an unconventional but strong team.
 A devout Catholic and man of high personal morals, Corcoran privately opposed many of the social reforms Dunstan was implementing, such as liberalised abortion and homosexuality laws.
 In addition, Corcoran disliked Dunstan's glamorous image and fondness for the arts.
 A conservative dresser, Corcoran did not at all share Dunstan's enthusiasm for wearing casual clothes on public occasions.
 Nevertheless, the two men felt a wary respect for one another and managed to maintain a working relationship.
 Behind the scenes, Dunstan sometimes found Corcoran's plain-speaking style useful to control others within the ALP.

 Corcoran held Millicent with 56.5 per cent of the TPP in the 10 March 1973 state election, defeating the LCL's Murray Vandepeer.
 A redistribution following that election erased Corcoran's majority.
 Believing this made Millicent unwinnable, Corcoran transferred to the eastern Adelaide seat of Coles, previously held by Labor by the retiring Len King, for the 12 July 1975 state election.
 Corcoran won the seat with 52.4 per cent of the TPP, and Vandepeer received 59.9 per cent of the TPP in Millicent.
 When this margin was erased in another redistribution, Corcoran transferred to the newly created and nearby northeastern Adelaide district of Hartley, receiving 58.8 per cent of the TPP at the 17 September 1977 state election, with Coles falling to Jennifer Adamson of the Liberal Party (the renamed LCL).
 Corcoran gained the environment portfolio in the new government, while retaining his other portfolios.

 By early 1979, Dunstan's health had deteriorated to the point that he could not continue in office, and he resigned in February.
-Dunstan had wanted Hugh Hudson to replace him, but Hudson lacked the numbers in the caucus despite Dunstan's support.
+Dunstan had wanted Planning Minister Hugh Hudson to replace him, but Hudson lacked the numbers in the caucus despite Dunstan's support.
 On 15 February, Corcoran was elected as leader, thus finally achieving his ambition of becoming premier.
-He also served as state treasurer along with adding the ethnic affairs portfolio to immigration.
+He also served as his own treasurer along with adding the ethnic affairs portfolio to immigration.
 Mike Rann, who later became premier, served as Corcoran's press secretary during his short premiership.
 Despite its popularity in the state at the time, Corcoran sidelined Dunstan's push for industrial democracy, where workers would have a say in decision-making within companies.
 Spurred by positive opinion polls in mid-1979, Corcoran called a snap election after less than a year in the hope that he would gain a mandate of his own.
 The election campaign was plagued by problems; business groups and the state's main afternoon tabloid newspaper, The News, openly sided with the Liberal Party.